helenmurugan/Future-Fuels/README.md

 [View the live site here](https://helenmurugan.github.io/future-fuels/)

+## Introduction
-This documents the development process for Future Fuels website.
+* This document describes the development process for Future Fuels website.
 It is for educational purposes only, as my first milestone project for a Diploma in Full Stack Software Development (E-Commerce Applications) with Code Institute, using frontend user-centric development with HTML and CSS.

-## Project Goals
-Future Fuels is a site that offers a service to businesses who need to reduce their emissions from road transport.
+* Future Fuels is a site that offers a service to businesses who need to reduce their emissions from road transport.
 It is a B2B site which offers a solution to a real-world problem.
 To the best of my knowledge, this type of business does not already exist.
 Other consultancies exist which offer a wide range of services but not specifically to reduce emissions from road transport.

-The site provides a short description of why this service is needed, basic information on the main alternatives to conventional fuels and the pros and cons that exist for each technology and what services can be provided to the user.
-There is also an opportunity to contact Future Fuels for more information about the services provided.
+* The site provides a short description of why this service is needed, basic information on the main alternatives to conventional fuels and the pros and cons that exist for each technology, as well as what services Future Fuels can provide to the user.
+There is an opportunity to contact Future Fuels for more information about the services provided.

+## Project Goals
 * ### Site Rationale
-    * New legislation banning the sale of petrol and diesel vehicles will provide a challenge to businesses who need to choose between and transition to new fuel technologies, the impacts of which may not be well-understood.
+    * New legislation banning the sale of petrol and diesel vehicles will provide a challenge to businesses who need to choose between and transition to new fuel technologies for entire fleets of vehicles, the impacts of which may not be well-understood bus include cost, refuelling infrastructure, refuel time etc.

-    * Future Fuels addresses this problem by providing consultancy to businesses who need to find cost-effective fuel strategies that suit their business requirements, and specifically the requirements from the new fuels they adopt (range, refuel time, cost, vehicle capacity, infrastructure etc).
+    * Future Fuels addresses this problem by providing consultancy to businesses who need to find cost-effective fuel strategies that suit their business requirements.

 * ### Target Audience